megaeriv/Advanced-Data-Analytics--SQL/README.md

 - Helps to understand which category has the greatest impact on a business

 ### 5. Data Segmentation 🗂️
+- This si sthegrouping of data based on a specific range
+- - It helps to understand the correlation between two measure

 ### 6. Reporting 📝